 - Fasting blood sugar test– blood sample will be taken after an overnight fast.

-- Oral glucose tolerance test– you fast overnight, and the fasting blood sugar level is measured.
+- Oral glucose tolerance test– you fast overnight, before testing the blood sugar level.

 Test for type 1 diabetes: